-Laundry: Laundry facilities are located in every residence hall and included in the cost of your room.
-At East Lake, laundry facilities are in each apartment; in the other residence halls, laundry is located in a common laundry room.
-Students are responsible for monitoring their laundry and removing their laundry from washers and dryers within a reasonable timeframe.
-Students are not permitted to monopolize the machines (e.g., using all of the machines in the laundry room at the same time) and are responsible for keeping the laundry room clean.
-Our laundry machines are high-efficiency and students should use high-efficiency products, particularly in the washers.
-All laundry rooms are connected to CSC Go App.
-Please notify the front desk of any mechanical issues with the laundry machines.
+Laundry: Laundry facilities are available in every residence hall for the convenience of our residents.
+At East Lake, each apartment has its own laundry facilities, while other residence halls have common laundry rooms.
+Only residents of the building are permitted to use these laundry services; off-campus students and non-residents are not allowed.
+Students are responsible for monitoring their laundry and promptly removing it from washers and dryers within a reasonable timeframe.
+Please do not monopolize the machines by using all of them simultaneously and help keep the laundry room clean.
+Our machines are high-efficiency, so be sure to use high-efficiency detergents, especially in the washers.
+All laundry rooms are connected to the CSC Go App for easy monitoring.
+If you encounter any mechanical issues with the machines, please notify the front desk immediately.